 Belgrade is one of the cheapest cities to visit and to live in Europe.
 The three most important aspects of a travel budget are costs with transport, accommodation and food, and Belgrade offers great value for the money in all senses.

 Transport in Belgrade is pretty inexpensive, especially when it comes to buses and trams.
-One should be careful with taxis, as these can overcharge you, especially when travel from the main train station.
+One should be careful with taxis, as these can overcharge you, especially when travel from the Belgrade Center Station.
 Getting to Belgrade from other countries is becoming increasingly cheaper, as low cost airlines are improving their frequencies to the Serbian capital.

 Food in Belgrade is one of the best in Europe, especially if you are a meat lover.
 The Balkans cuisine is heavily based on meat dishes, and I certainly recommend Pleskavica, a delicious mix of different kinds of meat and bread.
 There are many cheap eateries in Belgrade and you can find many snack bars and restaurants.